kordjani-messaoud/projet-sec-res/README.md

 # projet-sec-res
-A student project, in which we deploy, configure, and secure a simulated enterprise network.
+A student project, where we deploy, configure, and secure a simulated enterprise network.